raelga/rael.io/content/home/experience.md

   *Accountabilities*

   * **Deployment, configuration and administration** of a 1,2TFlops in-house supercomputer and a AWS cloud based cluster for scientific computations.
-  * **Responsible for corporate services7 deployment and administration** such as SugarCRM, Wikimedia, Redmine, LDAP or a corporate chat platform.
+  * **Responsible for corporate services deployment and administration** such as SugarCRM, Wikimedia, Redmine, LDAP or a corporate chat platform.
   * **Responsible for network infrastructure deployment and administration** from DNS, network shares, backups and PostgreSQL / MySQL databases to security protocols, monitoring with Nagios, SSL, firewalls and server hardening.
   * **Responsible for development services deployment and administration** such as Jenkins and Sonar servers for CI, Git and Subversion repositories and Jetty and Tomcat as application servers for Sprint and Play applications.
-  * Operations in an **Agile team using SRCUM for projects and Kanban for IT** and bug fixing.
+  * Operations in an **Agile team using SCRUM for projects and Kanban for IT** and bug fixing.
 Programing in Shell/Perl Scripting for operations, Java, HTML and JS for developments and C/GSS/MPI for scientific applications.

   *Selected achivements*